Biography Louise Stomps 1900 - 1988

 1979

-The Galerie der Künstler at Maximilianstrasse 42 in Munich is showing an extensive solo exhibition by Louise Stomps.
-Nearly 150 works are on display, including her tallest sculpture, The Call, 1977, 4.3 meters high, which was installed in front of the gallery (here a photo with the artist).
+The Galerie der Künstler at Maximilianstrasse 42 in Munich is hosting a major solo exhibition by Louise Stomps.
+Nearly 150 works are on display, including her largest sculpture, The Call, 1977, 4.3 metres high, which has been installed outside the gallery (pictured here with the artist).

 [Galaxis, 1979, 260 cm, mountain acacia | could also be seen in this exhibition]